-A SoECAT must be completed if a full application will be submitted for a funding scheme round that opened after 1 October 2018 and if any of the following apply:
+A SoECAT must be completed if any of the following apply:

 - The proposed study is intended for the NIHR CRN portfolio, the route throughwhich support and Excess Treatment Costs are provided in England.
 This may include studies that will take place in a social care or public health setting. - The research requires HRA and HCRW Approval in England and/or Wales, and/or studies requiring NHS/HSC Management Permission in Northern Ireland and/or Scotland. - The research will use NHS resources